-Organization The University of New South Wales Responsible party The University of New South Wales High Street, Kensington, NSW 2052, Australia Verification Objectives To express an opinion on whether the organizational GHG Statemen which is historical in nature: Is accurate, materially correct and is a fair representation of GHC data and information.
-Has been prepared in accordance with ISO14064-1:2018 the criteria used by BSI to verify the GHG Organizational Statement.
+Organization The University of New South Wales Responsible party The University of New South Wales High Street, Kensington, NSW 2052, Australia Verification Objectives To express an opinion on whether the organizational GHG Statement which is historical in nature: • Is accurate, materially correct and is a fair representation of GHG data and information. • Has been prepared in accordance with ISO14064-1:2018 the criteria used by BSI to verify the GHG Organizational Statement.
 Materiality Level 10% Level of Assurance Limited Verification evidence gathering procedures Evaluation of the monitoring and controls systems through interviewing employees observation & inquiry.
 Verification of the data through sampling recalculation, retracing cross checking and reconciliation.
 Verification of the default-value/emission factor data through reference of publicly available sources.
-Interviews with relevant personnel within different departments divisions of UNSW. ollied in a limited level of assurance verification are less extensive in nature, easonable level of assurance verification Verification Standards The verification was carried out in accordance with ISO 14064-3: 2019, ISO 14065: 2020 and ISO 17029:2019
+Interviews with relevant personnel within different departments, divisions of UNSW. blied in a limited level of assurance verification are less extensive in nature, easonable level of assurance verification Verification Standards The verification was carried out in accordance with ISO 14064-3: 2019, ISC 14065: 2020 and ISO 17029:2019

-GHG statement and report in accordance with the agreed criteria.
+Note: The University of New South Wales is responsible for the preparation and fair presentation of the GHG statement and report in accordance with the agreed criteria.
 BSI is responsible for expressing an opinion on the GHG statement based on the verification.